ma-shamshiri/Face-Mask-Detection/README.md

 ![Realtime](https://user-images.githubusercontent.com/49322948/159162779-30679424-991e-4088-a56d-333399887281.gif)

 <p align="justify">
-The main objective of this project is to detect discriminating features in an image and find the best matching features in other images.
-Because features should be reasonably invariant to translation, rotation, and illumination.
+The project leverages deep learning to train a model on a database of images for identifying and matching discriminative features across images.
+By replacing manual feature detection with a data-driven approach, the model achieves robust performance under transformations like translation, rotation, and changes in illumination, making it suitable for applications such as object recognition and image analysis.
 </p>

 <!-- TABLE OF CONTENTS -->